 Do You Have to Board at The Time Given to You by The Cruise Line?

-You may have to wait a little longer if you arrive early but it is very VERY rare that you would be made to wait until your embarkation time.
-I’ve been on 22 cruises to date and have never had this happen to me or heard of anybody to whom this has happened.
+You may have to wait a little longer if you arrive early but it is rare that you would be made to wait until your embarkation time.

 Carnival seems to be the strictest about boarding within boarding times.

-Below are some experiences by members of our Facebook group:
+Below are some of the boarding experiences by members of our Facebook group:

 What is The BEST Time to Embark a Cruise Ship?